gradle/gradle/subprojects/docs/src/docs/release/notes.md

 ### Composite Builds

 [Composite Builds](userguide/composite_builds.html) take the pain out of binary integration.
-They allow you to combine several independent Gradle builds into one big build, replacing binary dependencies with project dependencies at will.
+They allow you to integrate independent Gradle builds, effectively giving you something like a multi-project build while keeping the builds separate.
+This is done by substituting project dependencies for binary dependencies at will.

 They allow you to: